accounting

 Money owed to a business by its customers for goods or services delivered but not yet paid for.

 Accounts receivable (AR) represents the outstanding invoices a company has sent to customers who have not yet paid.
 It is classified as a current asset on the balance sheet because it represents cash the business expects to collect in the near future, usually within 30 to 90 days.
-Monitoring AR aging reports helps identify slow-paying customers before bad debt becomes an issue.
+Under GAAP, AR is reported net of an allowance for doubtful accounts (a contra-asset estimating uncollectible balances).
+Monitoring AR aging reports — buckets of Current, 1–30 days past due, 31–60, 61–90, and 90+ — helps identify slow-paying customers before bad debt becomes an issue.
+Companies in cash-strapped situations sometimes factor receivables (sell them to a financing company at a discount) for immediate cash, typically at an effective rate of 1–5% per month.

 Example